-Account value of our single premium immediate annuities decreased as benefits and net unrealized investment losses exceeded premiums and deposits and interest credited.
-Sales declined in 2015 primarily related to suspension of our products by distributors driven by the rating actions in the fourth quarter of 2014 and from pressured current market conditions and continued low interest rates.
+Account value of our single premium immediate annuities decreased as benefits exceeded net unrealized investment gains, interest credited and premiums.
+In 2016, we also had \$24 million of higher reserves related to loss recognition testing driven primarily by the low interest rate environment in the current year.
+Sales declined primarily related to suspension of our products by distributors driven by the rating actions and from the suspension of sales of our traditional fixed annuity products on March 7, 2016.
+While we no longer solicit sales of these products, we continue to service our existing block of business.

-Structured Settlements

-We no longer solicit sales of structured settlements; however, we continue to service our existing block of business.